 • Section 179's higher cap helps maximize write-offs for smaller personal property investments.

-• Cost segregation studies become even more compelling, as most reclassified building components can be fully deducted upfront.
+• Cost segregation studies are more compelling than ever, since most reclassified building components can be fully deducted upfront, and a study is now the required documentation mechanism for QPP.

-• The new 100% allowance for production real property opens the door for enormous first-year deductions on manufacturing-heavy projects.
+• The new QPP allowance opens the door for enormous first-year deductions on manufacturing, chemical production, agricultural production and refining facilities.

 To make the most of the 2025 tax reform provisions, businesses should begin planning now to align with key deadlines and maximize available incentives:

-• Consider cost segregation studies early, since under the new law, every dollar of short-lived property potentially qualifies for an immediate write-off.
+• Pursue cost segregation studies early.
+Under current law, every dollar of short-lived property potentially qualifies for an immediate write-off, and a study is also the required documentation vehicle for QPP claims.

-To navigate these changes with confidence and determine a strategy that is optimized for both compliance and cash flow, engage Cherry Bekaert’s Tax Credits & Incentives Advisory (TCIA) professionals.
-Their deep industry experience can help you identify eligible opportunities, model tax impacts and implement a forward-looking plan tailored to your firm’s goals.
+Cherry Bekaert's Tax Credits and Incentives Advisory (TCIA) professionals bring deep experience across all three areas.
+They can help you identify eligible opportunities, model tax impacts, document QPP claims in accordance with Notice 2026-16 and implement a forward-looking strategy tailored to your organization's goals.

 Connect With Us